13 Wild Moments From the History of the Academy Awards (VIDEO)

 2014: John Travolta butchers Idina Menzel’s name

-During the 2014 ceremony, Travolta had the honor of introducing Idina Menzel’s performance of the Oscar-nominated Frozen anthem “Let It Go.”
+During the 2014 ceremony, John Travolta had the honor of introducing Idina Menzel’s performance of the Oscar-nominated Frozen anthem “Let It Go.”
 Unfortunately for them both, he somehow pronounced her name “Adele Dazeem.”
 They both made light of the flub at the following year’s Oscars … with Travolta awkwardly cradling the Tony winner’s chin.

 2017: “In Memoriam” segment shows (the alive) Jan Chapman